phylum-dev/phylum-analyze-pr-action/README.md

 "[lockifests]."
 Some dependency files fail to parse as the expected lockfile type (e.g., `pip` instead of `poetry` for `pyproject.toml` manifests).

-For these situation, the recommendation is to specify the path and lockfile type explicitly in a `.phylum_project` file at the root of the project repository.
+For these situations, the recommendation is to specify the path and lockfile type explicitly in a `.phylum_project` file at the root of the project repository.
 The easiest way to do that is with the Phylum CLI, using the [`phylum init` command][phylum_init] and committing the generated `.phylum_project` file.